qingyang0506/MyShell/README.md

 6. You can print exit or quit to exit the shell

 ## How to Run
 It is easy for running, Just compile the myshell.c  to myshell.
-Then use ./ to run it
+Then use ./ to run it,But this program must run in Ubuntu or other linux kernel.

     complie: gcc -o myshell myshell.c
     running: ./myshell